hyperledger/fabric-samples/test-network-k8s/docs/CALIPER.md

     },
 ```

-Open networks/fabric/test-network.yaml and edit as below:
+Open networks/fabric/test-network.yaml and edit it as below:

 ```yaml
 name: Caliper Benchmarks